 Virtual personal assistants, such as those employees might already be using in their personal lives, will become more prevalent in the workplace – eating into both self-service portal and text-based chat use.
 It’s yet another thing to plan for as chat use grows, and how chat is used morphs into different access and communication channels for IT support.

-If you want to watch a webinar recording that talks to all of this and more, then please click here to access an ungated on-demand webinar recorded in conjunction with Bomgar.
+If you want to watch a webinar recording that talks to all of this and more, then please click here to access an ungated on-demand chat and chatbots webinar recorded in conjunction with Bomgar.

 Want to receive best practice and informative articles like this one direct to your inbox?
-Why not sign up for our monthly newsletter?
+Why not sign up for our quarterly newsletter?